Peter Bromley: Broadcasting

 For forty years from 1961 to 2001, Peter Bromley gave the radio commentary on virtually every major race in the United Kingdom, plus the Irish Derby and Prix de l'Arc de Triomphe on many occasions, and races in the United States, Hong Kong and South Africa, where he stayed for some time in late 1974 and early 1975.
 He covered 42 Grand Nationals, 202 Classics, and over 10,000 races in all.
-His commentaries were heard on the Light Programme, Network Three, Third Network, Radio 2, Radio 5 and Five Live, and his voice became instantly associated with racing among listeners all over the world as his commentaries also went out on the BBC World Service.
+His commentaries were heard on the Light Programme, Network Three, Third Network, Radio 2, Radio 5 and BBC Radio 5 Live, and his voice became instantly associated with racing among listeners across the world as his commentaries also went out on the BBC World Service.

-His stentorian, almost military tones - which could turn almost instantly from calm Received Pronunciation to a roar of grand excitement - captured the drama and potency of horse racing, and his tireless championing of the sport within the BBC led to a dramatic expansion in the number of races covered - from only 50 a year in the early 1960s to over 250 by the 1980s, although in his later years that number would decline again.
-He was also responsible for the launch of a daily racing bulletin in 1964, which was cancelled in June 2007 when the bulletin was broadcast on Five Live.
+His stentorian, almost military tones – which could turn almost instantly from calm Received Pronunciation to a roar of grand excitement – captured the drama and potency of horse racing, and his tireless championing of the sport within the BBC led to a dramatic expansion in the number of races covered – from only 50 a year in the early 1960s to over 250 by the 1980s, although in his later years that number would decline again.
+He was also responsible for the launch of a daily racing bulletin in 1964, which was cancelled in June 2007 when the bulletin was broadcast on BBC Radio 5 Live.

 The more memorable the race, the more memorable his commentary seemed to be: Shergar's Derby in 1981 was heralded with the words "It's Shergar ... and you'll need a telescope to see the rest!", encapsulating how far ahead of his field the horse was.
-The epic Grand National of 1973 was another example: "Red Rum wins it, Crisp second and the rest don't matter - we'll never see a race like this in a hundred years!".
+The epic Grand National of 1973 was another example: "Red Rum wins it, Crisp second and the rest don't matter – we'll never see a race like this in a hundred years!".
 An emotional piece of Bromley's commentary was his call in 1981 of Bob Champion winning the Grand National on Aldaniti.

 Bromley, who never seemed to betray his partial deafness, was a conscientious professional, working hard to prepare for each commentary, often presenting winning trainers and owners with his charts, featuring the colours of each horse in a race, as souvenirs.
-In his later years, he was especially angered when his broadcast of the Derby began as the runners were going in the stalls (French Open tennis had interfered), and when he was told through his earphones, near the end of a race at Royal Ascot on 16 June 1998, to finish immediately after the race because Five Live needed to go over to the United States for the result of the Louise Woodward trial.
+In his later years, he was especially angered when his broadcast of the Derby began as the runners were going in the stalls (French Open tennis had interfered), and when he was told through his earphones, near the end of a race at Royal Ascot on 16 June 1998, to finish immediately after the race because BBC Radio 5 Live needed to go over to the United States for the result of the Louise Woodward trial.